iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 Of the NoSQL databases Redis’ various data structures take it closest to the native data structures programmers most commonly use inside applications and algorithms.
 This ease of use makes it ideal for rapid development and fast applications, as core data structures are easily shared between processes and services.

-### Data Encoding
-Since we're on the topic of data, let's talk about another common action performed with (on?!) data: data encoding.
-Usually, applications keep data in in-memory data structures such as arrays, hash tables, trees etc. where it is easy to access and modify.
-When want to send that same data over a network to another process or save that data in a file, you need to encode it.
-The translation of data from in-memory representation to a byte sequence is called **encoding** and when you receive that same information over a network and want to use it locally in your application you perform the reverse process: aka **decoding**.
-There are a myriad different libraries and encoding formats to choose from.

-### Data Encoding - Language specific encoders
-Most OOP languages come built-in with encoders.
-For example, Java has java.io.Serializable, Ruby has Marshal etc. The advantage of using these libraries is they're convenient and easy to use.
-However, disadvantage here is that you're now tied to that language.
-If you're sending over data serialized using java's serializable, you expect your recipient to deserialize it using the same.
-Plus, this encoding/decoding process is notorious for its poor performance and bloated encoding.

-### Data Encoding - JSON and XML
+### Data Encoding - JSON, XML and AVRO
-Moving on from language specific encoders, we can use JSON, XML and CSV as encoding options.
+We can use JSON, XML and CSV as encoding options.
 These are widely known and are language agnostic.
 However, using these formats, it is hard to distinguish between a string and an integer.
 You're also limited by the precision of your floating point integers.
 In addition, JSON and XML, although popular, are not the most memory/space efficient encoding methods.

-### Data Encoding - AVRO
-Apache AVRO, is a binary encoding format that uses a schema (in .avsc files) to specify the structure of the data being encoded.
+Apache AVRO, is a another option that can be used.
+AVRO is a binary encoding format that uses a schema (in .avsc files) to specify the structure of the data being encoded.
 The resulting encoded data is in binary format and is compact as compared to JSON and XML.
 In addition, AVRO allows forward and backward compatibility semantics.
 To parse avro data, you go through the fields in the order that they appear in the schema and use the schema to tell you the datatype of each field.
 This means binary data can be decoded correctly if the code is reading the data using the exact same schema as the code that wrote the data.

 ### Data Flow
 So far we've discussed how data is stored, retrieved and encoded but have avoided how it is transferred.
 For example, how would a service, running on a server receive our data and how would it respond back to our request?
 The most common arrangement for communication over a network is to have two roles: clients and servers.
 The servers expose an API over the network and the client connect to the servers to make requests to that API.
 The API exposed by the service is also known as service.
 Let's look at a few basic modes of data flow: